 How Orthodontic Treatment Works

-Orthodontic appliances can be made of metal, ceramic, or plastic.
-They may be removable or they may be brackets bonded to the teeth.
+Orthodontic appliances can be made of metal, ceramic, clear or plastic.
+They may be removable aligners or they may be brackets bonded to the teeth.
 By placing a constant, gentle force in a carefully controlled direction, braces slowly move teeth to a corrected position.
 This is a great time to wear braces!
 Gone are the days when a metal band with a bracket was placed around each tooth.
-You can choose brackets that are clear or a metallic color.
+You can choose brackets that are clear, metallic color, or invisible (behind your teeth.)
 You can choose the color of the ties that hold the wire in brackets.
 Wires are also less noticeable than they used to be and the latest materials move teeth faster with less discomfort to patients.

 Duration of Treatment